Prayer for church growth

 Based on how we have defined the meaning of church growth to each one of us, consider what seeds need to be sown for this harvest to be achieved?
 The good part is that we already know that the Lord is faithful to provide seed to the sower.

-We thank you for your faithfulness to give seed to the sower.
-Grant us the wisdom to sow the seed for the harvest that we desire.
+Dear God, We thank you for your faithfulness to give seed to the sower.
+Grant us the wisdom to sow the seed for our desired harvest.
 We ask this in Jesus’ name.
 Amen

 At the heart of church growth is the bringing in of the harvest.
-In his book, Put Service Back into the Church Service, Jeremy Myers contends that the bulk of people joining our churches are coming from other churches.
-We are in fact recycling the harvest instead of tapping in the plentiful harvest that is yet to be reached.
+In his book, Put Service Back into the Church Service, Jeremy Myers contends that most people joining our churches come from other churches.
+We are recycling the harvest instead of tapping into the plentiful harvest that is yet to be reached.
 That ought to change.